Ilyushin Il-96: Il-96-300

 The Il-96-300 is the initial variant and is fitted with Aviadvigatel (Soloviev) PS-90A turbofans with a thrust rating of 16,000 kgf (157 kN, 35,300 lbf).
-Development started in the mid-80s while the first prototype flew on 28 September 1988.
-The first Il-96 entered service with Aeroflot in 1993.
+Development started in the mid-1980s while the first prototype flew on 28 September 1988.
 Range with 262 passengers and fuel reserves (for holding 75 minutes at an altitude of 450 m) in a two-class configuration is about 11,000 km (5,940 nmi), allowing flights from Moscow to US west coast cities, a great improvement over the Ilyushin Il-86.

 Il-96-300PU

-A highly customized version of the Il-96-300, called the Il-96-300PU, is used as the primary aircraft in the Russian presidential aircraft fleet.
-Four were used by Russian president Vladimir Putin, and by Dmitry Medvedev as VIP planes.
-The VIP aircraft is operated by Russia State Transport Company.
-The Cuban leadership use the IL-96-300.
+A highly customized version of the Il-96-300, called the Il-96-300PU (PU in Russian stands for command post), is used as the primary aircraft in the Russian presidential aircraft fleet.
+A total of five planes were used by Russian presidents Boris Yeltsin, Vladimir Putin, and by Dmitry Medvedev as VIP planes.
+The VIP aircraft are operated by a special squadron of the Rossiya Airlines.

+The Cuban leadership uses the IL-96-300.